Argentine tango: United States

 and Mingo Pugliese.
 He made video tapes of the lessons he took and translated the Spanish instruction into English.
 In the late 1980s, Trenner brought his newfound appreciation of traditional tango back to New York and conducted classes.
 In 1991, Trenner began working with Rebecca Shulman in performing and teaching tango.
 (Shulman would go on to be a co-founder and director of TangoMujer in New York and Berlin.)
 In 1995, Trenner taught for ten weeks in Colorado, followed by some 15 of those students accompanying him to Buenos Aires.
 Out of this experience, "Tango Colorado" was formed by Tom Stermitz and other tango aficionados from Denver, Boulder and Fort Collins, and a twice-yearly tango festival was organized in Denver.
 Trenner had planted the seed and moved on.
 In this way, Trenner has been called the Johnny Appleseed of tango.

 In 2002, the Folias Duo group is formed through their work as Argentine tango dance band leaders.
 In February 2009, the popular ABC series Dancing with the Stars announced that the Argentine tango would be added to the list of dances for its eighth season, following the initiative by its British parent show Strictly Come Dancing the previous year.

-There are numerous tango festivals in the United States: Seattle Tango Magic, Denver Memorial Day, Portland Valentango in Portland, Oregon, Denver Tango Festival in Denver, Colorado, Boston Tango Festival in Boston.
+There are numerous tango festivals in the United States: Seattle Tango Magic, Denver Memorial Day, Portland Valentango in Portland, Oregon, Denver Tango Festival in Denver, Colorado, Boston Tango Festival in Boston, and the Philadelphia Tango Festival.